ungreanable/StockValueCalculator/README.md

 # StockValueCalculator (Firebase Function)

-Stock Value Calculator API (Margin of Safety, Intrinsic Value) from Financial statements
+Stock Value Calculator API (Margin of Safety, Intrinsic Value and other Information) from Financial statements
 <br>source financial statements from SET.or.th

 # Requirement